wizwoz01/WIPERITE/wipe/CC3100WIPERITE_4C123/basestation/README.md

 - If connection fails: verify IP, port (5000), and that the TM4C shows "Listening on TCP port 5000" over UART.
 - If keystrokes don’t move the robot: ensure your terminal has focus and supports arrow keys; try WASD.
 - If no greeting appears: that’s okay; the client still sends commands.
 The TM4C sends a welcome string on connect.
+- If you see compile errors on Windows for headers like `arpa/inet.h`, that’s expected—this client is intended to build/run on Linux/PetaLinux.
+Use the Zynq target or Linux SDK.